kurokobo/awx-on-k3s/registry/README.md

 sudo /usr/local/bin/crictl info | jq .config.registry
 ```

+Alternatively, creating a secret and passing as `imagePullSecrets` to the Pod should also work.

 ### Testing

 You can launch your Pod using an image from a private repository that requires authentication.